bipsen/instaloader_cli_wrapper/README.md

 # instaloader_cli_wrapper
 A small cli wrapper with some nice settings for download things from Instagram with the instaloder package.

-To use:
+#Instructions

-clone this package with
+Clone this repo with

 `$ git clone https://github.com/bipsen/instaloader_cli_wrapper`